reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 As we saw in our examples, we can easily accomplish the above tasks with custom coding instead of using Apache Camel.
 Let us understand some of the situations when we should consider using Apache Camel for our integration requirements:

-1. Apache Camel with a rich set of compoents will be useful in applications requiring integration with systems over different protocols (like files, APIs, or JMS Queues).
+1. Apache Camel with a rich set of components will be useful in applications requiring integration with systems over different protocols (like files, APIs, or JMS Queues).
-2. Apache Camel's implementions of Enterprise Integration Patterns is useful to fulfill complex integration requirements with tried and tested solutions for recurring integration scenarios.
+2. Apache Camel's implementation of Enterprise Integration Patterns is useful to fulfill complex integration requirements with tried and tested solutions for recurring integration scenarios.
 3. Orchestration and choreography in microservices can be defined with Domain Specific Language in Apache Camel routes.
-Routes helps to keep the core business logic decoupled from the communication logic and satisfies one of the key MS principles of SRP.
+Routes help to keep the core business logic decoupled from the communication logic and satisfy one of the key Microservice principles of SRP (single responsibility principle).
 4. Apache Camel works very well with Java and Spring applications.
 4. Working with Java Objects (POJOs): Apache Camel is a Java framework, so it is especially good at working with Java objects.
 So if we are working with a file format like XML, JSON that can be de-serialized into a Java object then it will be handled easily by Camel.

-On the contrary we should avoid using Apache Camel in the following scenarios:
+On the contrary, we should avoid using Apache Camel in the following scenarios:
 1. If we have simple integration involving calling few APIs
 2. Camel is not known to perform well for heavy data processing
 3. Camel will also not be good for teams lacking in Java skills